unRob/milpa/.milpa/docs/milpa/repo/index.md

 ---
-title: milpa repo
+title: milpa repos
 related-docs: ["milpa commands", "milpa environment"]
 related-commands: ["itself create"]
+weight: 10
 ---
-# !milpa! repositories

 Repositories are folders that contain a `.milpa` folder within.
 Use the `MILPA_PATH` environment variable to tell `!milpa!` where to look for repos (see [`!milpa! itself docs environment`](/.milpa/docs/milpa/environment.md#MILPA_PATH)).
 By default, `!milpa!` will prepend any folder named `.milpa` at the top-level of a git repository to the `MILPA_PATH`.

 Repositories must contain a `commands` folder, with [commands](/.milpa/docs/milpa/command/index.md), and may also include `utils` to be used by command executables, [hooks](/.milpa/docs/milpa/repo/hooks.md) that modify the environment of `!milpa!` commands, and [docs](/.milpa/docs/milpa/repo/docs.md), to document anything related to your `!milpa!` repo.

+Finally, milpa provides commands under [`milpa itself repo`](/.milpa/commands/itself/repo/index.md) to manage install, list and uninstall repositories from remote sources.

 ## Example repository layout